locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Context

 I was recently laid-off from my tech job.
-I realized that amidst the hustle of that job, I had missed out on precious moments with my 12-year-old son.
+Amidst the hustle of that job, I had missed out on precious moments with my 12-year-old son.
 The constant stress had kept me away from my family.
 As I think about my next career move, I had an idea: why not take a moment to connect with my son in a way that would create unforgettable memories?
 My son is interested in geography and is an EV enthusiast like myself, so we decided to do a month-long, great American summer roadtrip while we have the chance.

 A good friend reminded me that, after all, my son "will only be 12 years old once".